jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 A service worker goes through six phases during its lifecycle:

-- install
+- Install
-- activate
+- Activate
-- fetch
+- Fetch
-- message
+- Message
-- sync
+- Sync
-- push
+- Push

-We will only focus on the first three in this post, as they serve as the backbone of offline-first support.
+In this post, we're only going to focus on the first three lifecycle events, as they're the most barebones events necessary to set up offline-first support.

 #### Gotchas